 Kami has a free version, and a paid version for educators.
 This article shows how to use Kami with Google Classroom on the paid version.
 The paid version includes deeper integration to Google Classroom, such as built-in "Turn In" button, and assignment creation.
 These upgrades substantially improve the usability of Kami with Google Classroom, for example, the "Turn In" button prevents students from turning in the wrong file.

-With the new Kami integration, there will be two main ways to create a Kami assignment:
+With the new Kami integration, there is now the ability to directly create a Kami assignment:

 Step #1: Creating The Kami Assignment (Teachers)